Compare U.S. & International Wire Transfer Fees

-Foreign wire transfers take many consumers by surprise when they find out that the recipients have received less money than then originally sent.
+Foreign wire transfers take many consumers by surprise when they find out that the recipients have received less money than originally sent.

 This amount depends on whether the transfer was conducted in-person or online, and sent in U.S. dollars or in foreign currency.

-In addition to the transfer fee, senders should be aware that foreign wire transfer fees also come with additional charges they must consider — including an exchange rate, taxes and correspondent fees.
+In addition to the transfer fee, senders should be aware that foreign wire transfer fees also come with additional charges they must consider -- including an exchange rate, taxes, and correspondent fees.

 Rules and regulations

-To prevent this unfair practice and to make the process more transparent, the Consumer Financial Protection Bureau (CFPB) issued a regulation, which took effect in February 2013.
+To prevent this unfair practice and to make the process more transparent, the Consumer Financial Protection Bureau (CFPB) created this regulation, which took effect in February 2013.

 Although the exact rate applied in the transaction will be unknown until the wire transfer is actually initiated, the consumer will be presented with useful information including the fees, exchange rate and net funds to be delivered, before completing the transaction.

-When wire transfers that are cheaper elsewhere
+When wire transfers are cheaper elsewhere

-Many people turn to banks to wire transfer money, but depending on the type of transaction, other money transmission providers may be able to provide the same service at a better price – although there is no single method that is definitively cheaper than others.
+Many people turn to banks to wire transfer money, but depending on the type of transaction, other money transmission providers may be able to provide the same service at a better price -- although there is no single method that is definitively cheaper than others.